Particular/docs.particular.net/nservicebus/logging/usage.md

 snippet: UsingLogging

+> [!WARNING]
-WARNING: Make sure that logging is correctly initialized before resolving the `ILog` instance.
+> Make sure that logging is correctly initialized before resolving the `ILog` instance.
 Not doing so can result in a logger using an incorrect configuration

 > [!NOTE]
 > To avoid unnecessary processing, especially when logging more verbose messages, such as `Debug`, make sure to first check if logging at that level is enabled.